 Caffe Vita Caffe Del Sol ($18.85)

 This coffee is balanced, yet fun.
-Think a blend of sweet flavors with just enough depth.
-Add milk… or ice cream, because, why not?
+Think: sweet dessert-like flavors with just enough depth.
+Add cream, or vanilla ice cream and whipped cream, because, why not?

 PT’s Flying Monkey Espresso ($18.85)